ibm-cloud-docs/app-configuration/ac-integrate-sdk-react.md

 # {{site.data.keyword.appconfig_short}} React client SDK
 {: #ac-react}

-**Important Security Notice**
-To enhance the security of your applications using the `ibm-appconfiguration-js-client-sdk`, it is strongly recommended to use an **encrypted APIKey** instead of the plain APIKey in the init method.
+To enhance the security of your applications using the `ibm-appconfiguration-react-client-sdk`, it is strongly recommended to use an **encrypted APIKey** instead of the plain APIKey in the init method.
 This change is vital to prevent exposure of sensitive credentials when users inspect your web application.
 If you are already using a plain APIKey, please update your application to generate and use the encrypted APIKey as per the steps mentioned [here](./README_APIKEY_ENCRYPTION.md).
 {: attention}

 ## Overview